We get asked this question, a lot.

 You put in a list of keywords and the tool spits out each keyword:

 Of course, SEMrush doesn’t tell us exactly what goes into calculating their difficulty score.

 This type of score is also expected within a tool, first pioneered by Moz and now copied by everyone (with their own unique take on it).

 The score is a percentage from 0 to 100 and the higher the percentage, the more difficult SEMrush predicts it would be to rank for.
 To calculate keyword difficulty, SEMrush takes into consideration the authority of the domains that are showing up on the results page and then estimates how hard it would be for a new website to outrank its current competitors on the SERP.

-Another one of SEMrush’s keyword research tools (which they put under Competitor Analysis for some reason) is the Keyword Gap tool.
+Another one of SEMrush’s keyword research tools (which they put under Competitor Analysis) is the Keyword Gap Tool.

-So I can click to my competitor site, and then I like to just look at keywords ranking on the first page (you can also do “less than 21” for second page and so on):
+So I can click on my competitor’s site, and then I like to just look at keywords ranking on the first page.

 Finally, you can also do your keyword research manually by looking at your own keywords that you rank for but maybe not with a dedicated page, or the keywords your competitors rank for.